jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_image_set_width.rs` - This example shows how to create an image object and use it to insert the image into a worksheet.
 The image in this case is scaled by setting the height and width.

+* `doc_image.rs` - This example shows how to create an image object and use it to insert the image into a worksheet.

 * `doc_into_chart_format.rs` - An example of passing chart formatting
   parameters via the [`IntoChartFormat`] trait.